gitlocalize/docs/private_project_visibility.md

-# I want to use GitLocalize for a private repository.
-Will my project be private?
+# I want to Use GitLocalize for a Private Repository.
+Will My Project Be Private?

 If you are using GitLocalize for a private repository, your GitLocalize project will also be private.
 Users that are not added to the team will see a 404 error when trying to access the private project: